Pressure Buyers to Close? How Much To Push for the Close

 The Bottom Line

-We know from sales leadership simulation data that too many sales people feel pressured to pressure their buyers.
+We know from sales leader simulation data that too many sales people feel pressured to pressure their buyers.
 We also know that buyers do not respond well to feeling pressured, manipulated, or “sold to.”
 Focus on helping your ideal target clients to succeed at a pace that works best for them.
 Establish value early in the qualification process and mirror their buying process if you want to increase your odds to close the deal.

 To learn more about how to effectively close more deals, download The 2 Most Common Sales Negotiation Tactics to Prepare For